MINT Snowboarding since 2006. World Snow Award Winners in 2016 & 2017!

 Some ski lifts in the Portes du Soleil opened as early as the 30th May for the summer biking season, with others opening end of June as is usual.
 The opening of the lifts through the summer is allowing the lift companies to fully understand what increased sanitary procedures and social distancing measures are required for next winter.
-The lift operators are also looking into what operational changes will need to be made to help keep things running smoothly through peak periods of the winter season.
+The lift operators are also looking into what operational changes will need to be made to help keep things running smoothly through peak periods of the 2021 winter ski season.

 Another positive note is that ski resorts in the southern hemisphere are starting to open for their winter season with physical distancing and increased cleaning & sanitation in place.
 This is all great news and will help northern hemisphere resorts understand how to manage these new measures.